driver-pete/boot-stateless-social/README.md

 SimpleUsersConnectionRepository - UsersConnectionRepository that uses SocialUserService,
     ConnectionFactoryLocator, TemporaryConnectionRepository, and AutoSignUpHandler to retreive
     and update Connections for users.
+UserAuthenticationUserIdSource - returns user id that is currently in the security context

-TokenHandler - conversion from User to binary token and back UserAuthenticationUserIdSource - returns user id that is currently in the security context
+TokenHandler - conversion from User to binary token and back TokenAuthenticationService - uses TokenHandler to add user to response cookie.

-SocialAuthenticationSuccessHandler - TODO:
-StatelessAuthenticationFilter - TODO:
-TokenAuthenticationService - TODO:
+    Also reads User from the request header.
+StatelessAuthenticationFilter - uses TokenAuthenticationService to get User from header of every request
+    and puts user into the SecurityContext SocialAuthenticationSuccessHandler - implementation of SavedRequestAwareAuthenticationSuccessHandler which is called after successful authentication with the original web request and response.
+Usually it redirects to the page that has been called by the nonauth. user before the authentication so that user sees the page he requested.
+SocialAuthenticationSuccessHandler loads user based on username and adds cookie to the response using TokenAuthenticationService.

 Controllers:
 UserController - important controller that returns currently logged in user by which js client determines